VCGithubCode/prideful-programmers/README.md

 ## Credits

 Special thanks to Sophie Flynn for creating our website Logo!
 You can read more about her work [here](https://www.strangehabitude.com/) or follow her on [Instagram](https://www.instagram.com/strangehabitude/).

+We are using [Font Awesome](https://fontawesome.com/) for the icons throughout our website.
+Thank you to the Font Awesome team for their excellent work and for making these icons available to the community.

 ## Bugs